MicrosoftDocs/SupportArticles-docs/support/biztalk/availability-for-mqsagent-com-plus.md

 ms.prod-support-area-path:
 ms.reviewer: shaheera
 ---
-# How to provide high availability for the MQSAgent COM+ application or for the MQSAgent2 COM+ application in a clustered environment
+# How to provide high availability for MQSAgent COM+ or MQSAgent2 COM+ applications in a clustered environment

 This article describes that you must install the MQSAgent COM+ application or the MQSAgent2 COM+ application on each cluster node to provide high availability in a clustered environment.